alex/what-happens-when/README.rst

-- The electromotive force provided by the keyboard's power source causes electrons to flow through this now closed loop, from the formerly lower potential side to the higher - a flow of current.
+- The electromotive force provided by the keyboard's power source causes electrons to flow through this now closed loop, from the formerly lower potential side to the higher.
+This is understood as a *flow of current* from the formerly higher side to the lower.

 Also on this closed loop is the logic circuitry of the keyboard.
 When current flows through the logic circuitry corresponding to a specific key switch, the